GeorgeK3/Air-BwannaB/README.md

 - **Course Project:**
   Developed as part of a distributed programming course, Air-BwannaB demonstrates key concepts in distributed systems and modern Android development.

-This overview provides a snapshot of what Air-BwannaB is, what it does, and the core technologies that power it.